Your Pay Monthly Mobile Agreement

-1. These are the terms and conditions on which we supply Services to you.
+- 1.1 These are the terms and conditions on which we supply Services to you.
 Additional Services (including services relating to goods), offers and promotions may have additional terms and conditions including under Related Agreements.
-If we supply Additional Services we'll usually put the related terms and conditions on our Website and/or in our marketing materials.
+If we supply these Additional Services we'll usually put these on our Website and/or in our marketing materials.
 Please check our Website because we update it regularly.
 To contact us, visit o2.co.uk/contactus on our Website.

 2. The Services we supply and what you can expect of us

-2.1 The Services are available in the UK and you can access certain Services in our Europe Zone.
-The Services aren’t available in all other countries.
-Where Services are available in a country, they may be restricted to certain areas of that country.
-Not all Equipment will be able to receive all Services.
-We may not provide Services to Equipment that is not able to receive the relevant Service or is not approved by us.
-Some Equipment facilities and Services may be available at a later date and additional charges may apply.
+- 2.1 The Service isn't available everywhere in our Europe Zone.
+It isn't available in all other countries.
+It may be restricted to certain areas of those countries where it is available.
+Not all Equipment will be able to receive the Service.
+We may not provide the Service to Equipment that is not able to receive the Service or is not approved by us.
+Some Equipment facilities may be available at a later date and additional charges may apply.

-2.2 The Service isn't fault-free; a range of different geographic, atmospheric or other conditions or circumstances beyond our control can impair it.
+- 2.2 The Service isn't fault-free; a range of different geographic, atmospheric or other conditions or circumstances beyond our control can impair it.
 For instance, coverage is affected by things like the thickness or material of the walls of the building you're in.
 It might also depend on how many people near you are trying to use the Service at the same time.
 For more information about the things that affect coverage and data speeds, please look at the dedicated Network pages of our Website at o2.co.uk/network.
 You're entitled to the quality of service generally given by a competent mobile telecommunications service provider, using its reasonable skill and care.
 We will attempt to re-perform disrupted Services when possible.
 We may direct and manage traffic on our Network as is required to deliver this quality of service, including in some circumstances directing traffic onto different components of our Network such as 3G, 4G and wifi.
 You can disable wifi in the settings on your Mobile Phone or possibly other Equipment if you do not wish to use that part of our Network.
 We may also carry out upgrades, repairs and maintenance works to our Network from time to time.
 Sometimes technical issues, impaired quality of service or outages on our Network can occur.
 If something goes wrong, we'll try to fix it quickly.
-If you experience continuous or regularly recurring disruption to the Services we will endeavour to fix the Services and you may be entitled to a partial credit of your Monthly Subscription Charges to cover the period that your use of our Services was disrupted.
-To receive a partial credit, please report this disruption to our customer services team by calling 202 free of charge from your O2 mobile.
-We will assess the disruption against your typical usage history.
-We may offer you alternative products or services to address the disruption, and an alternative means of accessing the disrupted Services must not be available to you.
-If our Services are materially degraded for an unreasonable period of time you may be able to leave your Agreement with us early without paying an Early Termination Charge (although you’ll need to pay off any relevant Device Plan).
-Contact us to discuss your options.

-2.3 We'll allocate you a number for use of your Mobile Phone or certain other Equipment on the Network.
+- 2.3 We'll allocate you a number for use of your Mobile Phone or certain other Equipment on the Network.
 The number does not belong to you and may be transferred to another service provider only in certain circumstances.
-The details are available on our Website and from our customer services team.
+The details are available on our Website and from customer service.

-2.5 Other than in our Europe Zone, you will be charged for incoming calls if you're using your Equipment abroad, including the cost of receiving voicemail messages.
-If you use Services abroad, it will usually take longer to be billed.
+- 2.5 Unless otherwise stated, you will be charged for incoming calls if you're using your Equipment abroad (excluding our Europe Zone) (including the cost of receiving voicemail messages).
+If you use Services abroad (excluding our Europe Zone), it will usually take longer to be billed.
 It's best to check the cost of using your Equipment abroad (excluding our Europe Zone) before you travel.
 Accidental roaming might occur if you are in an area close to national borders because your Equipment picks up a network across the border.
 If this happens, you may be charged as though you were roaming on an international network.
 You can prevent this if you are near a national border by setting your Mobile Phone or other Equipment (as applicable) to do a manual network selection and select the 'O2' Network.
 For more information about using our Service abroad, please visit your nearest O2 store or www.o2.co.uk/international.

-3.2 At the end of any Minimum Period this Agreement will continue until it's ended by you or us in line with paragraph 8.2 below.
-This Agreement may end at any time if you or we end it in line with paragraphs 5 or 8 or under any Device Plan.
+- 3.2 At the end of any Minimum Period this Agreement will continue until it's ended by you or us in line with paragraph 8.2 below.
+This Agreement may end before the end of any Minimum Period if you or we end it in line with paragraphs 5 or 8 or under any Related Agreement.